fingerprintjs/fingerprintjs-pro-spa/README.md

 ## Support + Feedback

 For support or to provide feedback, please [raise an issue on our issue tracker](https://github.com/fingerprintjs/fingerprintjs-pro-spa/issues).

-## What is Fingerprint Pro?

-### Fingerprint Pro is the fraud detection API for your business

-Fingerprint Pro is a combination of a JavaScript agent that runs in the browser and a server-side storage and API system that securely identifies visitors and stores all the information you need to detect fraud.

-### JavaScript agent
-Fingerprint Pro does not calculate fingerprints in the browser.
-Instead, it uses a lightweight JavaScript agent that collects multiple device signals and sends them to our servers.
-This helps prevent reverse engineering and spoofing of an identifier by advanced bots.
-The agent is hosted at edge locations around the world.
-It is only 12 KB in size and 20 ms away from your users.

-### Server-side identification system
-The server-side identification system provides a platform that processes and stores page views and events to identify your website visitors.
-It also provides many helpful features that are explained in more detail [in our documentation](https://dev.fingerprint.com/docs/introduction).

 ## License